kyonides/hiddenchest_linux/README.md

     - `shadow_size` - Integer 1 through 3
     - `shadow_color` - Color in RGBA format
     - `outline`, `out_color` & `outline_color` are available for RMXP & RMVX as well.

+### Game Module

+* This module lets you customize your game settings via script calls.
+    - `image_format` and `image_format=` let you check out or assign a preferred image format for your screenshots.
+Available options are:
+         - :jpg or 0 for JPG format - default option
+         - :png or 1 for PNG format
+    - `shot_dir` and `shot_filename` define the directory and base name of your screenshots.
+    - `save_dir` and `save_filename` define the directory and base name of your saved games.
+    - `auto_create_dirs` lets you create directories whenever you do not want to use any of the default paths.
+    - `soundfont` shows your current soundfont.
+    - `soundfonts` consists of a list of available soundfonts.
+    - `soundfont_index` retrieves the index of the current soundfont if any.
+    - `choose_soundfont` and an integer as its only parameter lets you change the current soundfont on the fly.
+* It includes the following constants:
+    - `TITLE`
+    - `VERSION`
+    - `SCRIPTS`
+    - `ICON`
+    - `DEBUG`
+    - `FULLSCREEN`
+    - `WIDTH`
+    - `HEIGHT`
+    - `SUB_IMAGE_FIX`

+  They are automatically extracted from the Game.ini file.

 ## List of Bug Fixes for HiddenChest